Choosing your cloud-native path

 - Do you want to adopt containers and Kubernetes but are concerned about security assurance and longevity?

-If you answered “yes” to any of these questions, you should evaluate whether a cloud-native platform will keep your applications and IT infrastructure secure—and determine if that security will work throughout your stack.
+If you answered “yes” to any of these questions, evaluate whether a cloud-native platform will keep your applications and IT infrastructure secure—and determine if that security will work throughout your stack, by design.

 - Provides the flexibility to adopt modern architectures like microservices.